DeltaV-Station/Delta-v/MARKERS.md

  */
 ```

-For any changes within MIT licensed(upstream) files, the following marker should be used at the start of the modification
+For any changes within non Delta-V files, the following marker should be used at the start of the modification

 ```csharp
 /* DeltaV - [Title of changes] - [Description of changes]